DominikSudwischer/Coursera-Data-Science-Specialization/Reproducible Research/Assignment 1/PA1_template.md

 ```

 ![](PA1_template_files/figure-html/9-2.png)<!-- -->
-As we can observe, the mean value hasincreased significantly while the new median is comparable to the old value.
-In this case, the difference between median and mean has shrunken, removing a bit of the skew of the data.
+As we can observe, neither mean nor median have changed significantly.

 ## Differences Between Activity Patterns on Weekdays and Weekends
 We conclude with a final data manipulation to visualize differences in the activity pattern between weekends and weekdays.
 First, we introduce a factor variable to indicate whether a given record represents a weekday or is in the weekend.
 Further, we implement group the data by this factor and interval and calculate the arithmetic mean.